 - ☐ Not concerned at all about proposed bus

 - Not concerned at all about processor sees adulations:

-Aroute I capand or a boing out
+Aroute I capand or is being out

 Aroute I capand or will run less frequently

-Adulation of the support of the support
+Adulation of the sees of th

 - Please tell us a little bit about which fare or service adjustments will greatly impact you?
 This could include a bus route you use or a budgelary problem you may face.